eprbell/rp2/docs/user_faq.md

 ## How to Handle NFTs?
 RP2 treats NFTs like cryptocurrencies, that is as property.
 Use a unique asset type for each NFT, both in the config file and in the input spreadsheet: e.g. ETH_BORED_APE_4363.
 There is debate on whether NFTs should be treated as collectibles instead, but this has not been clarified officially by the IRS yet, to the best of my knowledge.
 Ask a tax professional for the correct answer in any given year.

+## Can I Avoid Writing a Config File From Scratch?
+You can use [crypto_example.config](https://github.com/eprbell/rp2/tree/main/config/crypto_example.config) as boilerplate and the [Input Files](https://github.com/eprbell/rp2/tree/main/docs/input_files.md) document as reference.

+## How to Browse Information in My Tax Report?
+The rp2_full_report output contains full tax computation details.
+Part of its contents are hyperlinked to facilitate quick information lookup (on LibreOffice, CTRL-click on a cell to jump to the target):
+  * taxable events and acquired lots in *cryptocurrency* Tax sheet are hyperlinked to their definition line in the cryptocurrency* In-Out sheet;
+  * summary lines in the Summary sheet are now hyperlinked to the first line of the given year in the *cryptocurrency* Tax sheet.

 ## Can I Avoid Paying Crypto Taxes?
 No. The IRS has made it very clear that [crypto taxes must be paid](https://www.irs.gov/newsroom/irs-reminds-taxpayers-to-report-virtual-currency-transactions).